hashicorp/terraform/website/docs/commands/validate.html.markdown

 The command-line flags are all optional.
 The available flags are:

-* `-check-variables=true` - If set to true (default), the command will check whether all required variables have been specified.

 * `-no-color` - Disables output with coloring.

 * `-var 'foo=bar'` - Set a variable in the Terraform configuration.
 This flag